 Here we are in Heart of Darkness territory.
 At least in Outcast, and arguably in his other work, Conrad is informing us that the real darkness is in the heart of the white man who has lost his religion – and with it his ability to love and be at home in the world.

 Posted by Kevin Barrett on July 26, 2013, With 705 Reads Filed under Art, Books, & Entertainment.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.